TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Introduction

 Simultaneous Localization and Mapping (SLAM) systems enable robots to estimate their position and build a map of the environment by processing data from various sensors, including cameras, LiDAR, and inertial measurement units (IMUs).
 Visual SLAM systems, in particular, rely on visual sensors, typically monocular, stereo, or RGB-D cameras, to reconstruct the environment and localize the robot within it.

-A typical visual SLAM pipeline consists of three main components: tracking, local mapping, and loop closing~\cite{Semenova2024}.
+A typical visual SLAM pipeline consists of three main components: tracking, local mapping, and loop closing~\cite{ABASPURKAZEROUNI2022117734}.
 Tracking estimates the camera pose by extracting features from the current frame and matching them to existing map points, local mapping refines and expands the map to improve accuracy of the system, and loop closing detects revisited locations to correct accumulated drift.
-Well-known examples of this class of SLAM systems include ORB-SLAM~\cite{Mur-Artal2015, Mur-Artal2017, Campos2021}, OpenVINS~\cite{OpenVINS}, and Kimera~\cite{Kimera}.
+Well-known examples of this class of SLAM systems include ORB-SLAM~\cite{Mur-Artal2015, Mur-Artal2017, Campos2021}, VINS-Mono~\cite{VINS-Mono}, and Kimera~\cite{Kimera}.

-In real-time visual SLAM, each component must operate within strict time constraints, as delays in any stage compromise overall system performance, with local mapping being particularly critical.
-In systems that maintain a global map, such as ORB-SLAM, falling behind or skipping local mapping results in larger, less accurate maps and a higher risk of tracking loss.
-Systems without a global map (e.g., Kimera, OpenVINS) avoid immediate tracking failures but experience delayed or missed loop closures.
-However, because these systems still rely on optimized maps for accurate pose estimation, incomplete local mapping ultimately degrades trajectory quality~\cite{Semenova2024}.
+In real-time visual SLAM, each component must operate within strict time constraints, since delays in any stage degrade overall system performance, with local mapping being particularly critical.
+This requirement is even more pronounced in systems that maintain a global map~\cite{Campos2021}~\cite{Kimera}~\cite{murai2024_mast3rslam}.
+Such systems generally achieve higher accuracy due to consistent map optimization and loop closure, but suffer from degraded performance in highly concurrent environments due to inefficient concurrent access to the shared global map~\cite{Semenova2024}.
+As a result, local mapping performance becomes especially important, as falling behind or skipping local mapping leads to less accurate maps and increases the risk of tracking loss.

-To avoid keyframe drops or processing delays in local mapping, which can degrade localization accuracy, incoming keyframes generated by the tracking module must be processed promptly.
-To address this, we present \SYS{}, a GPU-accelerated and CPU-optimized local mapping module for visual SLAM systems.
-Our approach begins by analyzing local mapping's computational bottlenecks.
-We then accelerate these bottlenecks either by offloading their logic to the GPU or by optimizing them on the CPU.
-For GPU-based tasks, we carefully design kernels and memory management strategies to minimize overhead, such as kernel launch costs and data transfers, ensuring that GPU parallelization yields performance gains.